How to Rehydrate a Dehydrated Sourdough Starter

 Resources & Videos:

 Mind&Gut has no affiliation to the sources linked below.
-The purpose is for educational support only.
+They are for educational support only.

 Maintaining a starter with regular feedings: